Raku/advent/raku-advent-2020/local-drafts/moritz-declarative-apis.md

-# Declarative APIs
+# Declarative APIs, easy peasy with Raku

-Out of the box, libraries tend to be pretty neat to use, with named arguments and all the other nice features that make Raku code awesome.
+Raku APIs tend to be easy to read, with named arguments alleviating the need to remember argument order in method calls, for example.

 But sometimes a library author goes above and beyond to produce extra nice, declarative APIs.
-One example is [Cro](https://cro.services/), which allows you to write things like
+One example is [Cro](https://cro.services/), a framework for writing HTTP-based services, which allows you to write things like

     my $application = route {
         get -> 'greet', $name {